volkmannp/ntbgraphics/README.md

     boxplots and exporting the results in one PDF file;
   - ‘*heatmapexp*’ for plotting all experiments as a heatmap and producing a datamatrix with z-scored values;
-  - ‘*pcatsneexp*’ for PCA and tSNE results and cluster plots.
+  - ‘*pcatsneexp*’ for PCA and tSNE results and cluster plots;
+  - ‘*colordiverger*’ for creating a customized diverging color palette for visualization in different contexts.

 ## Basic Principles of Functions and Dependences

-All functions take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names as given\!).
+All functions (apart from ‘colordiverger’) take a **directory** as their input, which specifies the location of the **two files** “Animal List.xlsx” and “Meta Behavior.xlsx” (mind correct spelling of these files - functions rely on specific names as given\!).
 It is also important that you mind correct **formatting** of your excel files.
+This
-This includes:
+includes:

   - at least two columns with information about ‘RFID’ and ‘Genotype’/‘Environmental’/‘Treatment’ in your Animal List